Locations:

 A note from Cleveland Clinic

-Just because premenstrual syndrome is common doesn’t mean that you have to tolerate the unpleasant symptoms it causes.
-Pay attention to any aches and pains or mood changes that happen around your period that may be signs of PMS.
-If they’re interfering with your well-being, try switching up your habits and taking over-the-counter medications that can ease symptoms.
+Just because premenstrual syndrome (PMS) is common, it doesn’t mean that you have to tolerate the unpleasant symptoms it can cause.
+Pay attention to any aches and pains or mood changes that happen just before your period that may be signs of PMS.
+If they’re interfering with your well-being, try switching up your habits and taking over-the-counter medications that can ease your symptoms.
 If that doesn’t work, see a healthcare provider to get the treatment you need.

 Medically Reviewed